Kia Picanto: Latin NCAP

-Latin NCAP results for the Korean-made Picanto in its most basic Latin American configuration with two airbags, no load limiters, and no ESC under their new rating protocol (similar to Euro NCAP 2014) in 2020 for a LHD, 5-door hatchback variant with only one airbag.
+Latin NCAP 3.0 results for the South Korean-made Picanto in its most basic Latin American market configuration with two airbags, no load limiters, and no ESC (similar to Euro NCAP 2014) in 2020 for a LHD, 5-door hatchback variant with only one airbag.
 It received a zero-star rating.

+ANCAP

 2020 facelift

 In June 2020, Kia introduced a mid-life facelift.
 Featuring styling tweaks on the exterior, new technology and powertrains.
 Exterior update on standard models includes restyled headlights and grille, whilst the GT-Line and X-Line trims were given restyled front and rear bumpers.
 Interior updates includes a 4.2-inch instrument panel and 8-inch infotainment system with Apple CarPlay and Android Auto supports.
 Other interior updates are new upholstery and different colour trim options.

 The engine range has also been updated with revised fuel injection and engine management to improve fuel economy as well as a five-speed automatic gearbox to replace the older four-speed one.
 Safety and driver assist technology has been updated with features such as lane-keeping aid and emergency stop signal, the latter of which automatically turn on the car’s hazard lights in an event of sudden braking.

+2023 facelift

+On 4 July 2023, a second refresh of the JA Kia Picanto/Morning was unveiled in South Korea.
+This includes new styling changes, safety improvements and new equipment such as LED headlights and a new instrument cluster.